-According to Hawai'i Revised Statutes (HRS) Chapter 205A-22 and Planning Commission (PC) Rule 9-4(e) (1) (A) and (B), "development" includes "Placement or erection of any solid material or any gaseous, liquid, solid, or thermal waste" and "Grading, removing, dredging, mining, or extraction of any materials."
-Therefore, the proposed removal of invasive trees and planting of native trees and shrubs are considered "development" and requires a Special Management Area Minor Permit.
+According to Hawai'i Revised Statutes (HRS) Chapter 205A-22 and Planning Commission (PC) Rule 9-4(e)(1)(B) and (A), "Development" includes "Grading, removing, dredging, mining, or extraction of any materials" and "Placement or erection of any solid material or any gaseous, liquid, solid, or thermal waste", respectively.
+Therefore, the proposed removal of invasive trees, routine maintenance and the planting of native species are considered "Development" and requires a Special Management Area Minor Permit.